dcnieho/gazeMapper/README.md

     1. Next, run the `Gaze to plane` action.
     1. Next, run the `Validation` action.
     1. Finally, run the `Make video` action, which draws the detected markers, the participant's gaze and the projection of that gaze to the plane on the scene video, along with information about the episode annotations.
     1. Now, you can export the gaze data projected to the plane, the created video and the glassesValidator data quality measures to a folder of your choosing using the `Export trials` action.
+An export for this example after following the above steps is [available here](https://lu.box.com/s/oum8tp5joh1z08f4it6sc1zkmyzaa8dz).

 ### Example 2: Two participants and two planes
 Example 2 is an extension of example 1, scaling it up to recording two participants who are simultaneously recorded while viewing both their own and each others' screens on which three images are shown in sequence.
 At the start of the recording, like in example 1, both participants are furthermore asked to look at a [glassesValidator](https://github.com/dcnieho/glassesValidator) poster ([Niehorster et al., 2023](https://doi.org/10.3758/s13428-023-02105-5)), to make it possible to determine data quality measures for the recording.
 Finally, the glassesValidator poster is also used for synchronizing the eye tracker's gaze data with its scene camera.
 We strongly recommend collecting data for both synchronization and data quality determination for all wearable eye tracker recordings.